 Future autonomous systems will operate in unfamiliar areas with minimal or no human interaction for prolonged periods of time.
 The luxury of building prior detailed maps of these environments could be (1) prohibitive (e.g., disaster areas), (2) impractical (e.g., signal landscapes and congested downtowns), or (3) economically not viable (e.g., hospital buildings and national forests).
-With no human-in-the-loop before or during operation, one expects future autonomous systems to (1) possess full situational awareness and (2) gather sufficient information about their environment.
+With no human-in-the-loop before or during operation, one expects future autonomous systems to (1) possess full situational awareness and (2) gather sufficient, trustworthy information about their environment.
 These two tasks need to seamlessly integrate into the overall mission of the autonomous system.

 Receding Horizon Trajectory Optimization

 Optimal Collaborative Mapping of Signals of Opportunity

 - Optimal collaborative mapping of terrestrial transmitters: receiver placement and performance characterization

 - Optimal receiver placement for collaborative mapping of signals of opportunity

 Information Gathering Architectures